The Case For Email Security

 I highly recommend the use of SSL for email communications.
 Unfortunately, PGP and S/MIME are not being used as extensively as they should be.
 In my experience, more and more companies are using SSL to encrypt communications with their email servers, but few are using PGP or S/MIME for encryption.
 I see the impediment being that the effort needed to setup, to enforce usage, and to train employees is seen as much larger (or costlier) than the benefit of use.
 Clearly, the cost savings gained by using secure messaging is in having less information leakage or modification which is very difficult to quantify, especially as most companies assume that they don’t (or won’t) have significant problems in this arena anyway.
 These assumptions will be changing.

-Escrow encryption avoids the impediments of PGP and S/MIME encryption while providing complete security, anonymity, and other features.
-There is no learning curve for escrow encryption because it can be easily integrated into an existing web mail system.
-Anyone who is concerned about security but doesn’t know how to set it up can use escrow encryption as easily as they use web mail.
-In addition, it can communicate securely with anyone who has an internet connection.
+“Secure Message Pickup” encryption avoids the impediments of PGP and S/MIME encryption while providing complete security, anonymity, and other features.
+There is no learning curve for this because it can be easily integrated into an existing email system.
+Anyone who is concerned about security but doesn’t know how to set it up can use Secure Message Pickup as easily as they use WebMail.
+In addition, it can communicate securely with anyone who has an Internet connection and regular email.

 Unlike computer break-ins and other security problems, problems with email security are very hard to detect.
-You cannot tell if someone is reading your email or modifying messages subtly until it is too late.
+You cannot tell if someone is reading your email or modifying messages subtly until it is too late (see: how do you know if someone has read your email message?).
 You cannot quantify the cost of email and information security problems until it is too late – imagine all of the things people write in their messages…. and think twice.